 Australia and the United States enjoy strong people-to-people links based on common values and our deep historical and cultural bonds.
 The relationship is characterised by a very high flow of people in both directions (including tourists, students, long-term professional workers, temporary business travellers and working holiday makers).
 Our Embassy estimates there are upwards of 225,000 Australians in the United States at any one time (both residents and visitors).
 According to Australia’s 2011 Census, there were over 77,000 US-born residents in Australia.

 Australians can apply for E-3 visas to work in the United States.
 Australia also has a Work and Holiday visa arrangement with the United States, further strengthening our strong relationship and people-to-people links.
-In US FY 2014, Australians were issued with almost 4,500 E-3 professional work visas and over 8,300 B-1/B-2 visas for temporary visits for a combination of business and/or leisure travel.
+In US FY 2015, Australians were issued with over 5,500 E-3 professional work visas and over 8,300 B-1/B-2 visas for temporary visits for a combination of business and/or leisure travel.
 The working holiday visa allows eligible Australians to stay and work for 12 months in the United States.
-In US FY 2014, over 5,500 Australians entered the United States on J-1 work and study exchange visas.
+In US FY 2015, over 5,500 Australians entered the United States on J-1 work and study exchange visas.

 In October 2002, the Australian and US Governments signed a bilateral social security agreement to provide improved social security protection to people who have lived and/or worked in both Australia and the United States.
 The social security agreement also exempts Australian employers from the requirement to provide American social security support for Australian employees sent temporarily to work in the United States.